racheGW/WebProgramming/README.md

 # WebProgramming
-Repository for Web Programming Seminar in SS 26
+Repository for Web Programming Seminar in the summer semester 2026